Highlights

 82

-Ready to dive into the plot?
+Curious about the story behind it?
 Here's the plot: "Kaji is sent to the Japanese army labeled Red and is mistreated by the vets.
 Along his assignment, Kaji witnesses cruelties in the army and revolts against the abusive treatment against the recruit Obara.
 He also sees his friend Shinjô Ittôhei defecting to the Russian border, and he ends in the front to fight a lost battle against the Russian tanks division."

 The Human Condition is a Japanese film epic released as a trilogy between 1959 and 1961.
 The trilogy follows the life of Kaji, a Japanese pacifist and socialist, as he tries to survive in the totalitarian and oppressive world of World War II-era Japan.
 Taken altogether as a single film, it is 9 hours and 47 minutes long, which includes intermissions, making it one of the longest narrative films ever made.
 While the films earned considerable controversy at the time of their release in Japan, The Human Condition was critically acclaimed, won many international awards, and has since established Masaki Kobayashi as one of the most important Japanese directors of his generation.